Exterior-point Optimization for Sparse and Low-rank Optimization: Numerical experiments

 \subsubsection{Experiments and results for real-world dataset}

-\paragraph{Description of the dataset.}
+\paragraph{Description of the dataset}

-To investigate the performance of our algorithm on a real-world dataset, we consider the problem of murder rate detection per 100,000 people comprising of $m=2215$ communities in the United States with $d=101$ attributes.
-By preprocessing the data, we remove some of the columns with missing entries, and for 101 attributes, no data is missing.
-Then we standardize the data matrix $\bar{A}$ so that each column of $\bar{A}$ has a zero mean and unit standard deviation.
-The dataset is from UCI machine learning repository, and it is available at the url: \url{http://archive.ics.uci.edu/ml/datasets/Communities+and+Crime+Unnormalized}.

-Our goal is to predict the murder rate per 100,000 people as a linear function of the attributes, where at most $k$ attributes can be nonzero.
+We now investigate the performance of our algorithm on a real-world, publicly available dataset called the \texttt{weather prediction dataset}, where we consider the problem of predicting the temperature half a day in advance in 30 US and Canadian Cities along with 6 Israeli cities.
+The dataset contains hourly measurements of weather attributes \emph{e.g.,} temperature, humidity, air pressure, wind speed, and so on.
+The dataset has $m = 45,231$ instances along with $d = 1,800$ attributes.
+The dataset is preprocessed in the same manner as described in \cite[\S 8.3]{bertsimas2021slowly}.
+Our goal is to predict the temperature half a day in advance as a linear function of the attributes, where at most $k$ attributes can be nonzero.
 We include a bias term in our model, \emph{i.e.}, in (\ref{eq:reg-sel}) we set $A=[\bar{A}\mid\ones]$.
-We use $10$-fold cross-validation and vary $k$ from $2$ to $20$.

-\paragraph{Results.}
+We randomly split 80\% of the data into the training set and 20\% of the data into the test set.

+\paragraph{Results}

-Figure \ref{fig:RMS-error-vs-k-murder-rate} shows the RMS error for the training datasets, validation datasets, and the test dataset along with one-standard-error bands.
-The results for training, validation, and test datasets are reasonably similar for each value of $k$.
+Figure \ref{fig:RMS-error-vs-k-m-weather} shows the RMS error for the training datasets and the test datasets for both \textsf{NExOS} and \textsf{glmnet}.
+The results for training and test datasets are reasonably similar for each value of $k$.
 This gives us confidence that the sparse regression model will have similar performance on new and unseen data.
 This also suggests that our model does not suffer from over-fitting.
-We also see that, for $k\geq10$, none of the errors drop significantly.
-Scanning the RMS error on the test sets in Figure \ref{fig:RMS-error-vs-k-murder-rate}, we can expect that our prediction error on new data will be around 10.
+We also see that, for $k\geq20$ and $k \geq 5$, none of the errors for \textsf{NExOS} and \textsf{glmnet} drop significantly, respectively.
+For smaller $k \leq 10$, \textsf{glmnet} does better than \textsf{NExOS}, but beyond $k \geq 10$, \textsf{NExOS} performs better than \textsf{glmnet}.